The Brunei Food Guide [Featuring Ambuyat, The National Dish]

 Pisang Goreng

-Pisang goreng (banana fritters) are certainly considered an indulgence.
+Pisang goreng (banana fritters) are considered an indulgence.
 Originally from Indonesia, this dessert has become wildly popular in Brunei.
 It’s made by deep frying bananas in oil and flour.
 Sometimes it is served with dipping sauce or covered in cheese, other times served plain.
-Pisang goreng is found in night markets around Brunei, but is particularly abundant at the Gadong Night Market.
-You can also find street vendors selling it during breakfast and lunch hours.
+Pisang goreng is found in night markets throughout Brunei, particularly abundant at Gadong Night Market.
+You’ll find street vendors selling it during breakfast and lunch hours.

 Pisang goreng is sweeter than it may appear!